-England has fewer GPs per 100,000 population than other UK and EU countries.
+England has fewer GPs per head of population than other UK and EU countries.

 But, the good news is in 2019 a total of 3,538 GP training places were accepted, the highest in the history of the NHS.
 Despite this, the number of full-time equivalent GPs has decreased as there are more GPs leaving the profession or reducing their hours.
 The reasons cited by GPs for retiring early or reducing their working hours are broad and varied, though they often focus on their unsustainable workload and pension issues.

 Increasing international recruitment has been put forward as a short-term solution, but this too presents challenges.
-Despite the efforts of NHS England to recruit 2,000 overseas doctors into GP practices by 2020, by September this year the international GP recruitment programme had brought in just 140 doctors.
+Despite the efforts of NHS England to recruit overseas doctors in 2020, there aren’t enough.

 One day the NHS might have a Secretary of State for Health who has enough guts to tell it like it is – and come clean with what the NHS can afford, or how much extra we will have to pay to have as good an outcome with cancer as Europeans.